ShipBob has better pricing while Red Stag offers better accuracy guarantees and special handling.

 This article is part of a larger series on Retail Management.

-- ShipBob: Best overall order fulfillment solution for small businesses (our top-recommended fulfillment service)
+- ShipBob: Best overall order fulfillment solution for SMBs and small, lightweight goods

-- Red Stag Fulfillment: Best order fulfillment solution for special-handling needs—including oversized, heavy, high-value, or fragile items
+- Red Stag Fulfillment: Best order fulfillment solution for special-handling needs (including oversized, heavy, high-value, hazardous, or fragile items)

 Monthly Minimum Requirement